 Very low carb or keto diets can also cause or worsen constipation for a few reasons.
 Firstly, they can lack sufficient fibre because most fibre is found in carbohydrate foods, and these diets also downregulate thyroid function which then has knock-on effects on digestion.
 Lastly, they can be low in potassium, an essential mineral which is essential to muscle health and has been linked to constipation.

 If you want to stay on a very low carb diet (though there are many reasons it may not be a good idea), then adding in some prebiotic fibres is a good idea.
 They won’t affect your net carbohydrate intake and will also give you essential prebiotic fibre to support your microbiome which can suffer on these diets.
 In this situation, I recommend partially hydrolyzed guar gum (PHGG) which may be found as Sunfiber™ in the US or as PHGG in other countries.
-Lactulose is another great prebiotic which is also indicated for constipation.
+Lactulose is another great prebiotic which is also indicated for constipation, but shouldn't be used in cases where the individual has returned a postive lactulose SIBO test.
 Starting low on these and slowly increasing the dose is helpful in avoiding startup effects such as gas.
 The gas usually settles once the microbiome adjusts so don’t give up on using them.

 Always work with a qualified practitioner when using herbal medicines as they often interact with medications.